vaproloff/universalThermostat/README.md

 * Adjustable delays for turning heater/cooler on/off.
 * Support preset modes.
 * Support templates for `pwm_period`
-* `target_temp_delta` could be not specified - target climate entity set point should not be adjusted.

 ## Installation (via HACS)